West Marshall Trojans lean on toughness to reload in 2021

 “Last year was supposed to be our year.
 Had a great o-line but this year we gotta work that much harder,” said Preston Pope, senior running back for the Trojans.

-The Trojans will use these first few weeks before district play, to face off against some strong oppoents.
+The Trojans will use these first few weeks before district play, to face off against some strong opponents.

 “We’re playing some pretty tough teams the first couple of weeks,”